Follow Friday 9-26-25: Jane Austen

 Folks have mentioned an interest in questions and conversations that make them think.
 So I've decided to offer more of those.
 This batch features hobbies.

-Sewing is a hobby of making things from fabric, mostly clothes but also toys and other stuff.
-It includes both hand sewing and sewing machines.
-Note that most modern sewing machines are computers that sew, and lack certain features of older machines.
-If you feel frustrated by planned obsolescence, artificial intelligence, and other current issues then consider hand sewing as a form of protest.
-Nothing says "Fuck off, fast fashion!" like hand-rolling seams to make a 100% natural-fiber garment last for years and years.
+Crochet is a fibercraft hobby of making things from yarn with a hooked stick, such as afghans, clothes, toys ,and other stuff.
+If you feel frustrated by planned obsolescence, artificial intelligence, and other current issues then consider knitting as a form of protest.
+Nothing says "Fuck off, fast fashion!" like crocheting a 100% natural-fiber garment that will last for years and years.

-On Dreamwidth, consider communities like [community profile] crafty, [community profile] everykindofcraft, [community profile] get_knitted, [community profile] justcreate, [community profile] quilting, [community profile] sewing, and [community profile] sewing101.
+On Dreamwidth, consider communities like [community profile] crafty, [community profile] crochet, [community profile] everykindofcraft, [community profile] dwsockclub, [community profile] get_knitted,[community profile] intertwined, [community profile] justcreate, and [community profile] knittingpix.

 Read more... )

 Sep.
-3rd, 2025 08:44 pm
+24th, 2025 10:13 pm

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)